jecht-code/budget_opt/README.md

 # budget_opt
-Create an Userface app that allows teams to budget their retail.
+Create an Userface app that allows teams to budget their retail budgets.